twhiston/maxGPT/README.md

 ## How does it work?

-GPT4 cannot read or make compressed max patch format files, and max's uncompressed JSON format is too verbose for it's reply length limits.
-However it does have some grasp of using this.patcher in javascript to make max object.
+GPT4 cannot read or make compressed max patch format files.
+However it can create json for patches and it does have some grasp of using this.patcher in javascript to make max objects as well, though it's appreciably worse at the latter.
-It's not exactly amazing at it though, so don't set your expectations too high.
-Perhaps a better prompt would help?
-You can give it a go!
+Depending on the prompt used you can get it to output either.
+By default the system prompt gets it to output json as a maxpat.

 ## Commands